lexemlang/lexem/stdlib/prototypes/string.md

 ## `.replace(original: String, replace: String) -> String`

-Returns the current string with all the ocurrencies of the `original` replaced by `replace`.
+Returns the current string with all the occurrences of the `original` replaced by `replace`.

 ```lxm
 string.replace(original, replace)